okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/unlock-mobile-app-with-biometrics/main/index.md

 <ClassicDocOieVersionNotAvailable />

-In this guide you will learn how to integrate biometric authentication like Face ID and Touch ID to your mobile apps that use Okta.
+This guide discusses how to integrate biometric authentication like Face ID and Touch ID to your mobile apps that use Okta.

 ---